 - 5.5 The Act sets out that in the context of managing scarce public resources, remuneration at all levels needs to be adequate to secure and retain high quality employees dedicated to the service of the public, but at the same time needs to avoid being unnecessarily generous or otherwise excessive (and seen as such).
-Each Local Authority will have its own way of balancing those factors, with legitimately differing emphases reflecting differing circumstances. - 5.6 As well as being required to set out certain of its policies on pay, a Local Authority is required to use the pay policy statement to set out its policies on paying charges, fees (such as for the local returning officer or joint authority duties) allowances and benefits in kind. - 5.7 Although not required by the Act or statutory guidance, in order to support the need for transparency the pay policy statement should include the percentage rate at which the employers pension contributions have been set for the year in question together with the employee contribution rates. - 5.8 The pay awards for NJC Green Book, Chief Executives, JNC Chief Officers and Craft and Associated Employees have all been agreed to be effective from the 1st April 2019.
-On this basis figures quoted for employee salaries in Annex 1 are as at 1st April 2019.
+Each Local Authority will have its own way of balancing those factors, with legitimately differing emphases reflecting differing circumstances. - 5.6 As well as being required to set out certain of its policies on pay, a Local Authority is required to use the pay policy statement to set out its policies on paying charges, fees (such as for the local returning officer or joint authority duties) allowances and benefits in kind. - 5.7 Although not required by the Act or statutory guidance, in order to support the need for transparency the pay policy statement should include the percentage rate at which the employers pension contributions have been set for the year in question together with the employee contribution rates. - 5.8 The pay awards for NJC Green Book, Chief Executives, JNC Chief Officers and Craft and Associated Employees are currently under national negotiation between the employers and trade unions at the time of writing.
+On this basis figures quoted for employee salaries in Annex 1 are as at 1st November 2019.